 We include cultural events and activities, as well as Swedish traditional events that are happening this month.

 1. Go to a Concert

 June brings lots of music festivals and outdoor concerts to Stockholm.
-This month you can attend Lollapalooza, the international multi-day musical extravaganza.
+This month you can attend The War On Drugs, the international multi-day musical extravaganza.